colgansoftware/colgansoftware/README.md

-# 👋 Welcome to Maverick Solutions (colgansoftware)
+# 👋 Welcome to Maverick Solutions (A "Dan Colgan" production)

 Hi, I’m **Dan Colgan** – the developer behind **Maverick Solutions**.
 With 15+ years as a Senior .NET Applications Developer, I specialize in building robust, scalable systems that bring together the best of modern software engineering practices.